awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-samples-legislators.md

 You can find the source code for this example in the `join_and_relationalize.py` file in the [AWS Glue samples repository](https://github.com/awslabs/aws-glue-samples) on the GitHub website\.

 Using this data, this tutorial shows you how to do the following:
 + Use an AWS Glue crawler to classify objects that are stored in an Amazon S3 bucket and save their schemas into the AWS Glue Data Catalog\.
 + Examine the table metadata and schemas that result from the crawl\.
 + Write a Python extract, transfer, and load \(ETL\) script that uses the metadata in the Data Catalog to do the following:
   + Join the data in the different source files together into a single data table \(that is, denormalize the data\)\.
   + Filter the joined table into separate tables by type of legislator\.
   + Write out the resulting data to separate Apache Parquet files for later analysis\.

 The easiest way to debug Python or PySpark scripts is to create a development endpoint and run your code there\.
 We recommend that you start by setting up a development endpoint to work in\.
-For more information, see [[ERROR] BAD/MISSING LINK TEXT](console-development-endpoint.md)\.
+For more information, see [Working with Development Endpoints on the AWS Glue Console](console-development-endpoint.md)\.

 ## Step 1: Crawl the Data in the Amazon S3 Bucket<a name="aws-glue-programming-python-samples-legislators-crawling"></a>